FOR YOUR GRAMMY® CONSIDERATION

 A PICNIC CANTATA

-Amanda Lynn Bottoms, Naomi Louisa O'Conner, Amy Owens, Chelsea Shephard
+Amanda Lynn Bottoms, Naomi Louisa O'Connell, Amy Owens, Chelsea Shephard

 Steven Blier, Michael Barrett, Barry Centanni